nest/nest-simulator/doc/installation/linux_install.rst

  to set the necessary environment variables.
 You may want to include this line in your ``.bashrc`` file, so that the environment variables are set automatically.

-See the :doc:`Getting started <getting_started>` pages to find out how to get going with NEST or check out our :doc:`example networks <example/index>`.
+See the :doc:`Getting started <../getting_started>` pages to find out how to get going with NEST or check out our :doc:`example networks <../examples/index>`.

 Dependencies
 -------------